T. Leigh Anenson Directory Page

 J.D., University of Akron School of Law, magna cum laude

-T. Leigh Anenson is Professor of Business Law at the Robert H. Smith School of Business, University of Maryland.
-She is an Associate Director of the Center for the Study of Business Ethics, Regulation, and Crime (C-BERC) and an Affiliate Faculty to the Department of Criminology and Criminal Justice.
+T. Leigh Anenson is Professor of Business Law at the Robert H. Smith School of Business, University of Maryland, Associate Director of the Center for the Study of Business Ethics, Regulation, and Crime (C-BERC), and Affiliate Faculty to the Department of Criminology and Criminal Justice.
 She is the Core Coordinator for the business law curriculum and helped form the Business Law Fellows Program.
-She serves as a faculty advisor to the Business Law Society.
-She was honored with the Smith School Distinguished Teaching Awards for the 2007-2008, 2008-2009, 2009-2010, 2012-2013, 2013-2014, 2014-2015, and 2016-2017 academic years.
+She formerly served as faculty advisor to Alpha Kappa Psi Business Fraternity and currently serves as an advisor to the Business Law Society.
+She was honored with the Smith School Distinguished Teaching Awards for the 2007-08, 2008-09, 2009-10, 2010-11, 2012-13, 2013-14, 2014-15, 2016-17, 2017-18, 2018-19, 2019-20 academic years.
+She was also honored with a national teaching award by Poet & Quants as one of the top fifty undergraduate business professors.

 Prior to academia, Professor Anenson held positions in industry and law as an export manager, international business consultant, judicial attorney, and commercial litigator.
 She joined the Smith School faculty in 2007.